 2. Apologize.
 You may not consider yourself the supreme subject matter expert or maybe not even the best person to give the presentation (your boss asked you to fill in at the last minute) but resist the impulse to apologize before you even begin, or anytime.
 Unless you step on someone’s toes, or otherwise hurt someone, then by all means apologize!

 3. Overload the audience.
 We love our loaded baked potatoes, but those overstuffed presentations are another matter.
-Keep it lean, mean, and leave them wanting a little more.
+Keep it lean, and mean, and leave them wanting a little more.
 So much better than having too much content and stuffing it in.
 Ugh!
 As you prepare your talk, consider ways to keep it lean while setting aside details you can delve into if time permits or questions arise.
 Deliberately create a presentation that uses 75-80% of your allotted time, preserving unhurried time for questions.
 If you should happen to finish a few minutes early, you will probably look like a hero to your busy audience.

 In addition to avoiding these behaviors, N is for never letting anything get between you and your audience.